 Try this beginner workout for the gym created by Fiedler.
 (It can also be modified to be done at home.)

 Stand with the feet shoulder-width apart and hands by the sides of the body (you can do this with our without weights).
-Take a step forward with the right leg and land with right heel, followed by the right forefoot.
-Then, bend the right knee and lower the body down toward the floor.
-Pause when the right thigh is parallel to the floor.
-Without moving the right leg, bring left leg forward, striking the floor with the left heel and then the left forefoot.
-When stabilized, bend left knee and lower the body down toward the floor.
+Take a step forward with the right leg so your right foot lands on the elevated surface (such as a step or bench).
+Initiate the movement by bending the right knee and lowering the body down toward the floor.
+Pause when the right thigh is parallel to the floor, keeping toes over knees.
+Left knee should come to the ground.
+Pause, then slowly return to starting position.
 Repeat.

 Stand with feet shoulder-width apart, maintaining a slight bend in your knees, with a kettlebell in front of you.
 Hinge forward at the hips, keeping your spine straight as you push your hips directly behind you.
 Grip the weight in both hands in a palms-down grip and squeeze the handle in both hands to maintain a firm grip.
 To lift the kettlebell, push your feet into the floor and press your hips forward while pulling your knees back, engaging hamstrings and adductors.
 Come up to a tall, standing position with the kettlebell resting on the fronts of your thighs at approximately waist height.
 Keep spine long as you hinge forward to perform each repetition, generating force to lift the kettlebell by moving the hips forward to engage glutes.